Merck Center for Catalysis

 A valuable addition to photochemistry, the Merck photoreactor was invented through a collaboration between the MacMillan group and Merck & Co., Inc. This unique design standardizes reaction parameters such as time, light intensity, stir rate, and temperature, all of which can be input via the interactive touch screen on the front panel.
 Reaction vials are placed inside the cylindrical vessel on top and held above blue LED lights while being surrounded by a reflective lining.
 The design has been shown to accelerate dramatically reaction times across the board.
 The information for purchase of this new instrument is provided below.

-- Blue LED lamps: Kessil KSH150B Grow Light Blue (these have been discontinued).
+- Blue LED lamps: Kessil KSH150B Grow Light Blue

 - Blue LED lamps: Kessill A160WE Tuna Blue